muratk5n/thirdwave/en/index.md

 interventions" constantly renewed the incumbency advantage for Tayyeap, the last one being in 2016 (likely by fools egged on by gov itself but anyway).
-Polls suggest the undecideds overwhelmingly went for the incumbent in the elevnth hour, that suggest the incumbency advantage persists.
+Polls suggest the undecideds overwhelmingly went for the incumbent in the eleventh hour, that suggest the incumbency advantage persists.

 ---